 A piece of code in Shakespeare is broken into Acts, which contain Scenes in which characters (variables) interact:

 Scene I: The insulting of Romeo.

 Most programming languages ignore whitespace characters, so Edwin Brady and Chris Morris created this language as an April Fools’ joke.
-Whitespace uses them as commands, ignoring non-whitespace characters instead.
-It understands only spaces, tabs and new lines.
+Whitespace uses them as commands, missing non-whitespace characters instead.
+It understands only spaces, tabs, and newlines.
 Here is an example (spaces are marked with an S and tabs with a T):